Skip to content Skip to footer navigation

 When calculating the relative cost of buying bottled water versus making your own, you also need to take into account the purchase price of your soda maker and the lifetime of the appliance.

-The models we tested range from $70 for the SodaKing Adventurer up to $259 for the Aarke Carbonator 3.
+The models we tested range from $49 for the MySoda Woody up to $499 for the Aarke Carbonator Pro.

-SodaStream is the best known soda maker brand and has various models available ranging in price from $69 for the SodaStream Jet to $149 for the SodaStream Crystal and $299 for the new SodaStream Duo, which uses both glass and reusable bottles.
+SodaStream is the best known soda maker brand and has various models available, ranging in price from $89 for the SodaStream Gaia to $119 for the SodaStream Terra and $160 for the SodaStream E-Terra.

-CHOICE staff with soda makers all say their appliances have lasted much longer than the two-year warranty period
+CHOICE staff all say their soda makers have lasted much longer than the two-year warranty period

-There are many fans of SodaStream and soda makers in the CHOICE office, and all of them say their appliances have lasted much longer than the two-year warranty period.
+There are many SodaStream and soda maker fans in the CHOICE office, and all of them say their soda makers have lasted much longer than the two-year warranty period.

 Pro: There's a style of soda maker to suit you